 - Boarding opens up 30 minutes prior to the scheduled departure (it used to be 20 minutes).
 The process is of course slightly slower with everyone keeping their distance and scanning their own tickets.

-- The other noticeable difference is that there is no in-flight food and beverage service.
-And there is no inflight magazine available to prevent touching of shared services.
+- The other noticeable difference is that there are no in-flight food and beverage services.
+And there are no inflight magazines available to prevent touching of shared services.
 You can however request water, and bring your own snacks and drinks on board.

 - Passengers then disembark two rows at a time, from the front and back of the aircraft.
 This is something that I really hope they continue to implement (forever!).
 It creates a calm and ordered environment instead of the usual scrum to get overhead baggage and leave the plane.